-The Compensation Committee's oversight of executive officer compensation, including the assessment of compensation risk for executive officers, is detailed in the Compensation Discussion & Analysis section on page 23.
+The Compensation Committee's oversight of executive officer compensation, including the assessment of compensation risk for executive officers, is detailed in the Compensation Discussion & Analysis section on page 25.
 The Committee also assesses our compensation structure for employees generally and has concluded that our compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.
 The following factors contributed to this determination:

-- We use a common annual incentive plan across all business units. - We use a combination of short-term and long-term incentive rewards that are tied to different measures of performance. - Our annual incentive plan and our omnibus equity plan contain clawback provisions that enable the Committee to recoup incentive payments. - Our employees below key management levels have a small percentage of their total pay in variable compensation. - We promote an employee ownership culture to better align employees with shareholders, with approximately 3,700 employees contributing their own funds to purchase Company stock under various stock purchase plans.
+- · We use a common annual incentive plan across all business units. - · We use a combination of short-term and long-term incentive rewards that are tied to varied and complementary measures of performance and have overlapping performance periods. - Our annual incentive plan and our omnibus equity plan contain clawback provisions that enable the Committee to recoup incentive payments. - · Our employees below key management levels have a small percentage of their total pay in variable compensation. - We promote an employee ownership culture to better align employees with shareholders, with approximately 3,700 employees contributing their own funds to purchase Company stock under various stock purchase plans.